 We recognise that staff at our school play a particularly important role as they are in a position to identify concerns early and provide help for children to prevent concerns from escalating.
-All staff are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned.
+All staff are advised to maintain an attitude of 'it could happen here' were safeguarding is concerned.
 When concerned about the welfare of a child, staff members must always act in the best interests of the child.
+'Students first' 'Excellence with care'

-Our school will establish and maintain an ethos where children feel secure, are encouraged to talk, are listened to and are safe.
-Children will be able to talk freely to any member of staff at our school if they are worried or concerned about something.
+The Trust will establish and maintain an ethos where students feel secure, are encouraged to talk, are listened to and are safe.
+Students will be able to talk freely to any member of staff at our school if they are worried or concerned about something.